paulwarren/nzde/dict/T/README.md

 ## Taranaki wool

-n. the tree fungus <i>Auricularia polytricha</i> Hakeka; an old word for the edible jew's ear fungus collected for sale. [from its one-time commercial importance in a mainly dairy-farming area](See ear fungus)
+n. the tree fungus <i>Auricularia polytricha</i> Hakeka; an old word for the edible jew's ear fungus collected for sale. [from its one-time commercial importance in a mainly dairy-farming area] (See ear fungus)

 <b>1</b> n.
 (Rural) a fungus grown in Taranaki for export to China.